dingwilson/SwiftVideoBackground/README.md

 To use this library in your project manually you may:

-1. for Projects, just drag BackgroundVideo.swift to the project tree
+1. for Projects, just drag VideoBackground.swift to the project tree
 2. for Workspaces, include the whole SwiftVideoBackground.xcodeproj

 ## Migration Guide

-Version 2.0 brings improvements and breaking changes.
-See the quick migration guide [here]().
+Version 2.0.0 brings improvements and breaking changes.
+See the quick migration guide [here](migration-2.0.0.md).

 ## Usage